kratores85/emw/README.md

 ### Tweaking the ENB

 This should always be the first thing you tweak.
 Disabling and ENB entirely can give you anything from 5 to >70 FPS depending on what you're using.
-The ENB this Modlist comes with (see [ENB: Vanilla Look ENB](#enb-vanilla-look-enb)) is fairly lightweight already but it can still be toned down.
+The ENB this Modlist comes with (see [ENB: Rudy for Enderal WIP](#enb-rudy-for-enderal-wip)) is fairly intensivebut it can be toned down.
 Open the ENB GUI using `Right Shift + Enter` (`Right Shift` is under the `Enter` key).
 This will open up the ENB GUI where you can enable and disable certain effects in the left panel.

 - `Bloom`: Can give you up to 3 FPS, will make light sources less bright
 - `DepthOfField`: Can give you up to 10 FPS, disabled by default and not really suited for gameplay